You can travel with an accredited or non-accredited guide or assistance dog between these destinations:

 Booking your journey

-You have to book an assistance dog place so your dog has space to lie down beside you.
+You have to book a guide or assistance dog place so your dog has space to lie down beside you.
 We allow four dogs on each train and you can choose to travel at almost any time.
-Unfortunately, you aren’t able travel on a train that arrives in the UK after the last train from the UK has departed.
+Unfortunately, you aren’t able to travel on a train that arrives in the UK after the last train from the UK has departed.

-To confirm your booking, we’ll need your assistance dog’s training documentation.
+To confirm your booking, we’ll need your guide or assistance dog’s training documentation.
 What we need will depend on whether your dog’s accredited or not.

 If your dog has been trained by an accredited association, we’ll ask for the name of their member organisation and the accredited association.
 After a quick check, we’ll be able to confirm your booking.